Connect with us

 Strengthening existing statutes on consumer safety, privacy and protection while introducing norms of algorithmic accountability would help demystify complex AI systems.
 It’s also important to recognize that greater data accountability and transparency may impose new restrictions on organizations.

 Scholars of data privacy and AI ethics have called for “technological due process” and frameworks to recognize harms of predictive processes.
-The widespread use of AI-enabled decision-making in such fields as employment, insurance and care calls for licensing and audit requirements to ensure procedural fairness and privacy safeguards.
+The widespread use of AI-enabled decision-making in such fields as employment, insurance and health care calls for licensing and audit requirements to ensure procedural fairness and privacy safeguards.

 Requiring such accountability provisions, though, demands a robust debate among AI developers, policymakers and those who are affected by broad deployment of AI.
 In the absence of strong algorithmic accountability practices, the danger is narrow audits that promote the appearance of compliance.